Annual Conference - Call for Abstracts

 Not sure which presentation format will work best for your proposed session content?
 If you have questions, contact APNA at firstname.lastname@example.org.

 Pre-conference sessions are designed to offer an in-depth learning experience about select topics.
 “How to…” submissions are also encouraged.
 Format includes 2-hour sessions.
-The number of attendees is limited and requires additional payment.
+The number of attendees is limited and attendance requires additional payment.
 Pre-conference sessions with more than one faculty must indicate a primary presenter.
-APNA will provide one complimentary full conference registration to that primary presenter of the pre-conference which can be shared among presenters if co-presenters exist (discount sharing is arranged by presenters).
-Each presenter must register for the conference by the Early Bird Deadline of September 6, 2017.
+APNA will provide a $200 discount on full conference registration for one presenting author.
+This is most commonly the primary presenter, whose contact information is entered first.
+This cannot be combined with any other discount.
+Each presenter must register for the conference by the Early Bird Deadline of September 10, 2018.

 Concurrent sessions are designed for a presentation needing review or discussion of material.
 Presentations follow a 45-minute format that includes 10 minutes of audience discussion.
 APNA will provide a $100 discount on full conference registration for one presenting author.
 This is most commonly the primary presenter, whose contact information is entered first.
 This cannot be combined with any other discount.
 Each presenter must register for the conference by the Early Bird Deadline of September 10, 2018.